WSoC-VITAP/WSoC2101-TestRepo/README.md

 you make will be saved to the newly made branch on every commit.
 Now, you can start working on the given tasks but yeah I forgot to mention that you need to run the django server first to know the tasks.
-Refer the following section on how to run the server and get started with solving this test tasks by completing the most of them. `The more you score, great.er the chance you get selected to work on this project with us`.
+Refer the following section on how to run the server and get started with solving this test tasks by completing the most of them. `The more you score, greater the chance you get selected to work on this project with us`.

 ## Django Basics for newbies